 Wheat harvested especially generously.
 “For wheat, we have a record yield in general in recent years - 47-48 centners per hectare,” agricultural market expert Maria Kolesnik comments to Focus. — Despite the fact that we have lost area, in fact this year’s harvest is 1 million tons more than last year’s.
 There will also be 1 million more tons of corn.
 Although a little more than 20% of it has been threshed, it is already clear that the yield is not bad.”

 According to the expert, if we consume half of the harvested wheat domestically, corn is primarily an export crop.
-“Now they have begun to try to use it more within the country, but, according to all estimates, we must export at least 19.5–20.5 million tons this year.
+“Now they have begun to try to use it more within the country, but, according to all estimates, we should export at least 19.5–20.5 million tons this year.
 Despite the fact that the harvest is estimated at 28 million tons.
 Of course, this is not 40 million tons, as it was before the war.
 But its domestic consumption is extremely low,” Kolesnik noted.

 Farmers hope to export up to 20.5 million tons of corn, since consumption of cereals within the country is scanty